martineveryday/new_conseling_per_county/README.md

 ## Prerequisites

-- **Python 3.x**: Make sure you have Python insta
+- **Python 3.x**: Make sure you have Python installed on your system.
-    - pandas 2.2.3lled on your system.
+    - pandas 2.2.3
 - **Pandas Library**: The script uses the `pandas` library to handle the data.
 If you don’t have it installed, you can i

 ## How to Use